Chapter 15.30

 A. Lands to Which This Chapter Applies.
 This chapter shall apply to all areas of special flood hazards within the jurisdiction of the city.

 B. Basis for Establishing the Areas of Special Flood Hazard.
 The areas of special flood hazard identified by the Federal Insurance Administration in a scientific and engineering report entitled “The Flood Insurance Study” (FIS) for the city of Valdez, dated January 3, 2019, and subsequent maps and reports prepared by the Federal Insurance Administration or Federal Emergency Management Agency (FEMA) delineating the flood hazard district floodway and floodplain areas within the city shall become part of this chapter upon publication.
-A copy of the reports and maps cited in this section shall be on file in the planning department at the city.
+A copy of the reports and maps cited in this section shall be on file in the community development department at the city.

 C. Warning and Disclaimer of Liability.
 The degree of flood protection required by this section is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasion.
 Flood heights may be increased by manmade or natural causes.
 This chapter does not imply that land outside the areas of special flood hazard or uses permitted within such areas will be free from flooding or flood damages.
 This chapter shall not create liability on the part of the city, any officer or employee thereof, or the Federal Insurance Administration for any flood damages that result from reliance on this chapter or any administrative decision lawfully made thereunder.
 (Ord.
 19-01 § 1 (part))